gt-crnch-rg/read-the-docs/docs/general/open-on-demand.rst

 We have switched to using `VNC <https://gt-crnch-rg.readthedocs.io/en/main/general/using-gui-with-vnc.html>`__ instead of other tools like x2go because it is easier to schedule and works better with Open OnDemand.

 .. note::
    Like with x2go, your VNC session runs with a VNC server and will remain running for the length of your scheduled job, even if you need to close your laptop or the session tab.
-You can go to ``Interactive Sessions`` to resume any running job.
+You can go to ``My Interactive Sessions`` to resume any running job.

 To run a job on one of the reconfigurable server nodes, please select ``Reconfig-->Virtual Desktop``.